davepetrov/projects/README.md

 3) When selecting wall nodes:
  - Option 1 allows you to select a 1x1 square
  - Option 2 allows you to select a 3x3 square without the center
- - option 3 allows you to select a 1x3 rect.
+ - Option 3 allows you to select a 1x3 rect.
- - option 3 allows you to select a 3x1 rect.
+ - Option 4 allows you to select a 3x1 rect.

 Start button: